 Check the code

 You need someone who knows what they are doing to check the code on your site.
 For a general code check, I use the W3C Validator.
 It gives me a brief overview on how the coder has employed best practice / standards with their HTML and CSS.
-I also use SEO Site Checkup to check for basic SEO issues.
+It’s also good when you’re on an iPad and can’t right-click to view source code.
+I use SEO Site Checkup to get a general look at basic SEO issues.

-It turns out that the new website had not only removed all the SEO work we had achieved (and then got into balance) over the years, but the coders had linked back to their own site hundreds of times.
+It turns out that the new website had not only written over all the SEO work I had done over the years, but the coders had linked back to their own site (and other very low quality sites) hundreds of times.
 They were using black hat SEO techniques to hide their work.
-Black writing on black backgrounds, tiny text, keyword stuffing.
+Such techniques include; putting black writing on black backgrounds (hiding text), tiny text and keyword stuffing.
 It was as if they had purposefully flouted every Google Webmaster SEO recommendation.

-The site, and the domain itself, had been blacklisted.
+The site, and the entire domain associated with it, had been blacklisted.

-I went through the code, but there was so much rubbish in there, I had to admit – it would be easier to redo the website on a new domain.
-The domain had such a great reputation.
+I went through the code, but there was so much rubbish in there, it would be easier to rebuild the website on a new domain.
+The domain once had such a great reputation.
 Number one ranking for most of his chosen search terms.

 It was a complete disaster.